Actively Recruiting

 - Serious medical conditions hindering participation (severe heart dysfunction, liver cirrhosis, renal failure, COPD, bronchial asthma, uncontrolled infection)

-- Non-curative resection of early gastric cancer after endoscopic resection
+- Non-curative resection after endoscopic resection

-- Aspirin allergy or contraindication
+- Allergy or contraindication to aspirin

 - Pregnant or lactating women